pa3hcm/clog/README.md

 ## Requirements

+Recent versions of these packages are required:

 * Perl, including Switch, DBI and DBD::MySQL
 * MySQL server and client

-CLog is developed and tested on Ubuntu 22.04, with the included `perl`, `libswitch-perl`, `libdbi-perl`, `libdbd-mysql-perl` and `mysql-server` packages.
+CLog is developed and tested on Ubuntu 22.04, with the included `perl`, `libswitch-perl`, `libdbi-perl`, `libdbd-mysql-perl`, `mysql-server` and `mysql-client` packages installed.
 However, it should run on most UNIX/linux platforms.
 In some occasions you may have to change the perl path on the first line of the `clog` file.

 ## Installation

-Download CLog from https://github.com/pa3hcm/clog, or use git to download the latest version:
+Download CLog from https://github.com/pa3hcm/clog and extract the file, or use git to download the latest development version:

 ``` sh
 cd ~